mulqueenr/mulqueenr.github.io/docs/index.markdown

         {% endif %}
     {% endfor %}
 </ul>

-My full code for processing of various projects while working in the <a href="https://www.ohsu.edu/school-of-medicine/oroak-lab">O'Roak</a> and <a href="https://adeylab.org">Adey labs</a> for my graduate work is available.
+My full code for processing of various projects while working towards my graduate thesis in the <a href="https://www.ohsu.edu/school-of-medicine/oroak-lab">O'Roak</a> and <a href="https://adeylab.org">Adey labs</a> is available below.
 Some of the basic processing (bcl2fastq to generation of a counts matrix) was performed in our bash environment or with the Adey lab developed <a href="https://github.com/adeylab/scitools-dev">scitools helper functions</a>.
 The rest was performed in either R or python environments.
-All of this is a work of progress and will likely change quite a bit as projects progress.

 <h3>sciATAC</h3>
 <ul>